moveaxlab/kubernetes-metadata-injector/README.md

 The Kubernetes Metadata Injector operates as a Mutation Webhook, specifically targeting service creation and update operations.
 Its primary function is to inject annotations into services based on the values defined in a ConfigMap, which is referenced by a key within the service's annotations.

-Utilizing a configurable `TRIGGER_ANNOTATION_PREFIX`, the webhook scans for annotations that match this prefix.
+Utilizing a configurable `TRIGGER_ANNOTATION_PREFIX` (should be passed as env var), the webhook scans for annotations that match this prefix.
 These annotations should detail:
 - The annotation to be injected, identified within the key as `<TRIGGER_ANNOTATION_PREFIX>.annotation.<injectable-annotation-key>`.
 - The ConfigMap and ConfigMap key to fetch the annotation value from, specified as `<configmap-name>:<configmap-key>` within the value.